Montgomery County Gun Lawyer

 Maryland regulates firearms purchases by requiring individuals that intend to purchase and/or own them, to complete an application and affidavit prior to purchase or ownership.
 This requirement is necessary for purchases made through gun dealers, in private sales, or when the firearm is received as a gift.

-A Montgomery County gun lawyer knows regulated firearms include:
+A MoCo gun lawyer knows regulated firearms include:

 - All forms of AK-47s